larsnaesbye/larsnaesbye/README.md

-:seedling: Learning Rust :crab: and Kubernetes :box:
+:seedling: Learning Rust :crab: and Kubernetes :card_file_box:

 __Motto__: Feet on the ground, nose in the sky, heart on the sleeve.